 - Selections are provided with appropriate readings for a funeral liturgy.
 Please choose one reading from the Old Testament and one reading from the New Testament.

-- Care should be exercised in choosing readers for the liturgy who are participating Catholics who can remain poised and who are comfortable with the readings.
+- Care should be exercised in choosing readers for the liturgy, they should be a participating Catholic who can remain poised and who are comfortable with the readings.
+We ask that they be over the age of 16 years old.

 - The priest celebrant will choose the Gospel.